Forensic Genealogy Services (SM), LLC

 Scope of Work: Reconstruct entire families of recipients of 1767 Spanish Porcion Land Grants in what is now South Texas to determine living legal heirs.
 The land has been claimed by Spain, Mexico, Republic of Texas, and State of Texas.
 Records begin more than 240 years ago and are held in repositories in at least three countries.
 More than 80% of the records are in Spanish.
 Many heirs live in Mexico; some speak only Spanish.

-Result: Court quality evidence that documents direct descent from the Porcion Grantees, accompanied by requisite affidavits and documentation.
-Approximately 800 heirship affidavits since June 2007 - January 2010.
+Result: Court quality evidence that documented direct descent from the Porcion Grantees, accompanied by requisite affidavits and documentation.
+Approximately 800 heirship affidavits from June 2007 - January 2010.